NickBorgers/coned-data-visualizer/README.md

 You technically can just run `docker-compose up` but it will use the passwords that have been comitted into the public repo.
 Whether or not this really matters depends on the level of network exposure for the endpoints.

-## Weird thing I did
-I'm running this in an isolated VLAN, so the containers will try to interact with a specific network interface that probably doesn't exist on your host and try to claim IP addresses that probably don't exist on your network.

-If you rip all of that out and/or adjust it for your environment, you should have the containers up and running.

-In my environment I visit Kibana @ http://10.212.99.7:80 and login with the username `viewer` and password `password`.
-There is a Dashboard already created and ready to use which shows my electrical power consumption.
-You'll likely want to adjust the timeframe of the search for the data to be meaningful, especially as ConEd provides data with a fairly significant lag (~1.5 hours).